redfrogred/animations/README.md

 This repo is a whack of animation examples

 ## LEFT OFF
-* uploaded "starter" to repo
+* playing around with "flutter_animate" pkg
+  + see "flutter_animate" under notes.md

 ## NEXT STEPS
-  * make menu
+  * ?

 ## FUTURE
   * ?